What Are Fulfillment Centers & How Do They Work?

-Each step of the fulfillment process is important to ensuring your orders go out smoothly and your customer experience remains positive.
+Each step of the fulfillment process is important to ensure your orders go out smoothly and your customer experience remains positive.

 Some merchants—especially as they’re just starting an online store—find that these tasks can be efficiently performed in-house.
 But when order volume outgrows available space, labor, and time, it makes sense to hand those duties off to a partner company.

-Here is an in-depth look at the six steps involved in order fulfillment.
+Here is an in-depth look at the six steps involved in how order fulfillment centers work.

 1. Inventory Is Delivered to Your Fulfillment Center